 Baby Boomers are the Second-Largest Generation in the United States

-Millennials are the largest generation, but boomers still have the most substantial spending power of any generation.
+Millennials are the largest generation, but baby boomers still have the most substantial spending power of any generation.

 Changes to their wealth and spending habits can have profound effects on the US economy – and they will continue to be an essential generation in this sense for the next couple of decades.